 He loved practical jokes, having fun with his students and making them laugh, all the while instilling a deep love of art.
 That's not a small task as a middle school teacher.
 A lot of kids are in art class because it's a last resort.
 To make them care about it in a way that is meaningful to their lives is a gift.

 Mr. Johns magic was in his way of making each kid feel recognized and known.
 He stood by the door, giving us each a funny nickname as the first days of school piled up.
 Mine was "Grinnin", and I looked forward to seeing him there every day with a smile or funny comment.
 In class, he kept it interesting- he could be in a very Zen-like state painting one day, and the next, pretend to sneeze as he flung a bit of rubber cement on your desk.
-He told us about his favorite hole-in-the-wall fast food places, and played Willie Nelson over our grumblings on the boom box in the window sill.
+He told us about his favorite hole-in-the-wall fast food places, and played Willie Nelson on his boom box that sat in the window sill- over our grumblings and through our Madonna and ACDC saturated ears.
 He said Willie would make us paint better.
+Make us slow down.
 Each day was an adventure, but at the heart of it, we were creating, learning about art, learning about ourselves, and watching an artist who loved what he did.
 To this day, I listen to Willie's greatest hits when I'm in my studio painting.

 We all had a great respect for Mr. John as a professional artist and teacher, but also knew he was approachable, and would laugh with us or listen to something we had to say.
 Our 12 year old selves were not invisible to Mr. John, in fact, he sought us out.
 He saw us, he saw through our puberty ridden selves to the people we were growing into.
 The kids coming out of his class were more confident, more self actualized, having found a place to fit in and flourish, even if for just 45 minutes a day.